Parks and recreation is vital to community health and well-being.

 Case Study Series: Launching Community Nutrition Hubs During a Pandemic

 Park and recreation agencies are uniquely suited to serve as community nutrition hubs, connecting all members of the community to programs and services that improve health outcomes.
 The Launching Community Nutrition Hubs During a Pandemic video explores how park and recreation professionals from three agencies began the planning process to implement a hub model in their communities to address food security and nutrition literacy for their community members during a critical time — the COVID-19 pandemic.

 Community Wellness Hubs

 Local park and recreation agencies are perfectly suited to serve as community wellness hubs by leveraging their role as trusted gathering places that connect every member of the community to essential programs, services and spaces that advance health equity, improve health outcomes and enhance quality of life.
 Community wellness hubs meet the unique needs of their communities through a variety of ways including access to healthy foods, physical activity, social connections and connection to nature.
-Learn more by watching this video!

-Health and Wellness Poster
+Curated Content: Advancing Community Health and Wellness

 Making the Case: Parks and Health is an easy-to-use resource to help park and recreation leaders make the objective case to elected officials that parks are a critical part of the community’s public health infrastructure.
 The resource includes data-rich fact sheets, presentations, infographics and other resources that will help you get support for your agency.
-Learn more about these resources.